kailash-manasarovar/statement/docs/timeline/2024/january.md

     - "It's what the men do", referring to the overwhelming stress I am under, and other similarly triggering statements.
 - I'd just like to take a moment to remind everyone at this point that these women are teachers in a public school with temporary-guardianship responsibility over many hundreds of children.

-## Conservatory women
+## I tell Paqui I'm being terrorized by teachers and staff at the conservatory

-- At some point, I told Paqui that Domingo and his associates were terrorizing me.
+- At one of my piano classes, I told Paqui Fornet my piano teacher that Domingo and his associates were terrorizing me.
-- It was just before a piano concert at the social centre in Dénia in January 2024 which the students of the conservatory are usually invited to.
-She asked me was I going to go, and I asked her if it was safe for me to go.
+- It was just before a piano concert at the social centre in Dénia in January 2024.
+- The students of the conservatory are usually invited to such concerts.
+- Paqui had asked me if I was going to attend.
+- I asked her if it was safe for me to go.
-- She seemed alarmed at my question which is when I told her I was being terrorized by men, Domingo and others.
+- She seemed alarmed at my question, which is when I told her I was being terrorized by the conservatory men, Domingo and others.
-- I believe I can trust her at that point, at least a little bit.
+- I believed I could trust her at that point, at least a little bit.
+- She didn't reply apart from saying that it would be safe for me to go to the concert.
-- I had no idea she was 100% involved.
+- I had no idea she was 100% involved; a ringleader in fact.

-- Furthermore, as well as the two Ana's, Katia the singer is also angry with me in my chamber music class.
-I feel it is all very unfair.
-- Katia gives me her mobile number at some point.
-- I can't believe the women could all be involved and I try to reach out to them.
+### The concert

+- I do go to the piano concert at the social centre.
+- No-one talks to me, or even acknowledges me.
+- I sit on my own upstairs, far away from everyone.
+- Teachers and staff stare at me horribly; they do not return my smiles and waves, Paqui included.
+- It's all very threatening.

 ## Conservatory men